rashedmahamud/kafka-in-production-book/chapters/09-performance-tuning.md

     - Why it matters: Larger values reduce the number of network requests and I/O operations, which is crucial for maximizing throughput.

     - Tuning: If your messages are large or your message volume is high, consider increasing MaxPartitionFetchBytes to 2-5 MB to fetch bigger chunks of data from each partition.
 FetchMaxBytes should always be greater than or equal to MaxPartitionFetchBytes.
+      ```csharp
+         FetchMaxBytes>=MaxPartitionFetchBytes
+      ```

 - FetchWaitMaxMs (100ms): This is the maximum time the broker will wait for new data to accumulate before sending it to the consumer.

    - Why it matters: A lower value prioritizes low latency over throughput, as the consumer won't wait long for a full batch.
 A higher value leads to larger batches and higher throughput but also increases latency.

-  - Tuning: For a low-latency, real-time application, you might tune this down to 10-50ms.
+  - Tuning: For a ## low-latency, ## real-time application, you might tune this down to 10-50ms.
 For high-throughput batch processing, increasing it to 200-500ms could be beneficial.

 ## Consumer Group Stability and Rebalancing
  - MaxPollIntervalMs (5 minutes): This setting is a tradeoff between processing time and consumer failure detection.